segasai/q3c/README.md

 `my_db# CREATE INDEX ON mytable (q3c_ang2ipix(ra, dec)); `

 The next procedure is optional but strongly recommended: cluster the table using newly created index.
-The clustering procedure is the procedure of ordering the data on the disk according to the Q3C spatial index values, which will ensure faster queries.
-If the data have been ingested in the database in an ordered by some spherical zones fashion, the clustering step can be ommited (although still recommended).
+The clustering procedure is the procedure of ordering the data on the disk according to the Q3C spatial index values, which will ensure faster queries if your table is very large.
+If the data have been ingested in the database in ordered fashion (i.e. along some spherical zones), the clustering step can be omitted (although still recommended).
 The clustering step may take a while (hours) if your dataset is large.

 `my_db# CLUSTER mytable_q3c_ang2ipix_idx ON mytable;`

+Alternatively, instead of CLUSTER, you can also just reorder your table yourself before indexing (can be faster)
+`my_db# create table mytable1 as select * from mytable order by q3c_ang2ipix(ra,dec);`

 The last step is analyzing your table: